maetl/mementus/README.md

 )

 book2 = Book.new
-book2.title = The Golden Notebook
+book2.title = "The Golden Notebook"
-book2.author = Doris Lessing
+book2.author = "Doris Lessing"
 ```

-To write objects to the in-memory index, call their `#create` method:
+To write objects to the in-memory index, call their `create` method:

 ```
 book3 = Book.new(